imouiche/complete-mitre-attack-mcp-server/README.md

 **⭐ Star this repo if you find it useful!**

-**Interested in collaborating on agentic security systems?** [Let's connect!](https://www.linkedin.com/in/inoussa-mouiche-ph-d-b5b5138b/)
+**Interested in collaborating on agentic engineering systems?** [Let's connect!](https://www.linkedin.com/in/inoussa-mouiche-ph-d-b5b5138b/)

 Made with ❤️ for the cybersecurity and AI communities